josephworks/WebIDE/README.md

 # WebIDE

-A portable IDE written in html!
+A portable IDE written in HTML!

 # Contribute